jeremysalwen/yosysZKP/README.txt

 PROVEE that the circuit applied to PROVER's secret inputs will produce the agreed upon outputs.
 They should also agree on a level of security (128 bits should be enough).

+The circuit file should be already synthesized, so it is composed entirely of low level gates.
+In order to do this you can run  `yosys -o out.v -S in.v`

 2. The PROVER creates the intitial secret and commitment
    $yosysZKP prover_create file.v module inputs.dat outputs.dat security_param out.secret out.comm